bpp/bpp-manual/bpp-4-manual.md

 species.
-The remaining DNA substitution models (K80, F81, HKY, T92, TN93, and F84) are all special cases (submodels) of the GTR model and are of intermediate complexity, usually having one or two free parameters [see @Yang2014b].
+The remaining DNA substitution models (K80, F81, HKY, T92, TN93, and F84) are all special cases (submodels) of the GTR model and are of intermediate complexity, usually having one or two free parameters ([see Yang 2014](https://global.oup.com/academic/product/molecular-evolution-9780199602605?lang=es&cc=gb)).
 Many fixed substitution matrix models (no free parameters) for modeling substitutions among amino acid sequences are also available.